tbhavar/ML_Reinforced_Learning/README.md

 ## 🙏 Acknowledgments

-- Designed for 18-year-old CA students in tier 3 Indian cities
+- Designed for CA students
 - Uses relatable CA/business analogies
 - Incorporates Hindi-English code-mixing for authenticity
 - Built with love for the CA community